Updated April 2025

 The use of cell phones is not allowed in dental classrooms, clinics or laboratories due to their disruptive nature.
 Students/residents found using cell phones in these settings may be subject to disciplinary proceedings.

 Students should only park in student -designated lots.
 Students illegally displaying patient parking permits and parking in patient designated parking areas during regular patient hours may be ticketed, towed or lose clinic privileges or other sanctions.
-For additional information regarding policies, please call the University Office of Campus Parking and Transportation Services at 645-2516 or visit their website at www.ub-parking.buffalo.edu.
+For additional information regarding policies, please call Parking and Transportation at 716-645-3943 or visit the Parking and Transportation website.

 Patients must display an official UB Dental parking permit on the dash to park legally in any of the clinic patient lots.
 Parking permits are given to a patient in advance by the student dentist/resident which is valid for the next scheduled appointment.
 Additionally patient parking permits are available at the front desk in the mail lobby of Squire.